dwarvesf/WeAreHiring/open-positions/growth-lead.md

 Share examples of growth campaigns, content initiatives, or community building efforts you've led.

 **Strategy discussion**\
-Present your approach to building brand authority for a research-first tech company.
+Present your approach to building brand credibility for a research-first tech company.

 **Team interview**\
 Conversation about collaboration style, cultural fit, and growth philosophy.